Tuesday, January 20, 2026

 In some Eastern Bloc countries, during the Cold War era, with apologies to Cinderella, the Western TV princess served as an alternative to the banished and isolated Eastern TV servant.

-In fact, with apologies to one of Aesop's Fables, MTV, during the Goulash Communism period, was the fast-paced Hungarian hare, using a more innovative and progressive presentation.
+With apologies to one of Aesop's Fables, Magyar Televízió (MTV), during the communist era, was the fast-paced Hungarian hare, using a more innovative and progressive presentation.

 As for JRT, it was the fast-paced Yugoslavian hare during the Cold War.

-In addition, with apologies to Cinderella, MTV, during the Goulash Communism era, was the beautiful princess of the Eastern Bloc, with an on-air look wearing a glass slipper and a ball gown.
+In addition, with apologies to Cinderella, Magyar Televízió (MTV), during the communist era, was the beautiful Eastern Bloc princess, with an on-air look using a glass slipper and a ball gown.

 Meanwhile, for JRT, it was the beautiful non-aligned princess during the Cold War.